walterbrunetti/playground/redis_wapp/readme.md

   * Use fixed number of workers (vs autoscaling)  -- does it refer to concurrency?
   * use ofair
 - rate_limit
-- Dependencies between tasks: Chains - groups - chords
+- Dependencies between tasks: Chains - groups - chords  (when is convenient to use each?)
-- different ways of invoking tasks (delay, apply_async, .s(), etc)
 - monitoring celery/tasks (flower - new rellic/data dog/ graphite-grafana/logentries)
   * https://flower.readthedocs.io/en/latest/prometheus-integration.html#start-grafana
 - supervisord